mrg/cbe/cayenne-contexts.md

 ---
 layout: page
-title: Cayenne Contexts
+title: Cayenne by Example - Cayenne's Contexts
 ---

-# Cayenne Contexts
+# Cayenne's Contexts

 The "context" concept is one of the signature features of Cayenne.
 Although there are a few different types (BaseContext, CayenneContext, DataContext -- all implementations of the ObjectContext interface), the principal one for most people is the DataContext and we will generally refer to contexts as a DataContext unless specifically pointing out something from the others.